Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.1 - IoT Hub/README.md

 TBD - We need to document the scenario here

 ## Prerequisites
-- The Event Hub Namespace and Event Hub instance must already be created, see [Lab 0 - Resource Configuration](https://github.com/Azure/IoT-Pi-Day/tree/master/Lab%200%20-%20Resource%20Configuration)
+- The Iot Hub must already be created, see [Lab 0 - Resource Configuration, Section Create an IoT Hub](https://github.com/Azure/IoT-Pi-Day/tree/master/Lab%200%20-%20Resource%20Configuration#create-an-iot-hub)

 ## Estimated time to complete
 - TBD

-## Create an Iot Hub
-> Note: If you already created your Iot Hub, skip to the section **Configuration and Settings**.

-Use the following steps to create an Iot Hub:

-- To create an IoT Hub, see [Lab 0 - Resource Configuration, Section Create an IoT Hub](https://github.com/Azure/IoT-Pi-Day/tree/master/Lab%200%20-%20Resource%20Configuration#create-an-iot-hub)

 ## Configuration and Settings